Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Abstract

 \section{Abstract}

 Evaluations of large language model (LLM) risks and capabilities are increasingly being incorporated into AI risk management and governance frameworks.
 Currently, most risk evaluations are conducted by designing \emph{inputs} that elicit harmful behaviors from the system.
-However, a fundamental limitation of this approach is that the harmfulness of the behaviors identified during any particular evaluation can only lower bound the model's worst-possible-case behavior.
+However, this approach suffers from two limitations.
+First, input-output evaluations cannot fully evaluate realistic risks from open-weight models.
+Second, the behaviors identified during any particular input-output evaluation can only lower-bound the model's worst-possible-case input-output behavior.
 As a complementary method for eliciting harmful behaviors, we propose evaluating LLMs with \emph{model tampering} attacks which allow for modifications to latent activations or weights.
 We pit state-of-the-art techniques for removing harmful LLM capabilities against a suite of 5 input-space and 6 model tampering attacks.
-In addition to benchmarking these methods against each other, we show that (1) model resilience to capability elicitation attacks lies on a low-dimensional robustness subspace; (2) the attack success rate of model tampering attacks can empirically predict and offer conservative estimates for the success of held-out input-space attacks; and (3) state-of-the-art unlearning methods can easily be undone within 16 steps of fine-tuning.
-Together these results highlight the difficulty of removing harmful LLM capabilities and show that model tampering attacks enable substantially more rigorous evaluations than input-space attacks alone.\footnote{We release models at \href{https://huggingface.co/LLM-GAT}{https://huggingface.co/LLM-GAT}.}
+In addition to benchmarking these methods against each other, we show that (1) model resilience to capability elicitation attacks lies on a low-dimensional robustness subspace; (2) the success rate of model tampering attacks can empirically predict and offer conservative estimates for the success of held-out input-space attacks; and (3) state-of-the-art unlearning methods can easily be undone within 16 steps of fine-tuning.
+Together, these results highlight the difficulty of suppressing harmful LLM capabilities and show that model tampering attacks enable substantially more rigorous evaluations than input-space attacks alone.\footnote{We release models at \href{https://huggingface.co/LLM-GAT}{https://huggingface.co/LLM-GAT}. }